jeremytammik/tbc/a/1880_texture_uv_coord.md

 ####<a name="2"></a> Explaining Texture UV Mapping Using AVF

-A question was raised and partially discussed in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [`IExportContext` converting `UV` to the range (0,1)](https://forums.autodesk.com/t5/revit-api-forum/revit-api-iexportcontext-converting-uv-to-the-range-0-1/m-p/9908386).
+A question was raised and partially discussed a while ago in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [`IExportContext` converting `UV` to the range (0,1)](https://forums.autodesk.com/t5/revit-api-forum/revit-api-iexportcontext-converting-uv-to-the-range-0-1/m-p/9908386).

-I summarised and preserved the initial part of this discussion in the blog post discussion on [normalising UVs in custom exporter](https://thebuildingcoder.typepad.com/blog/2020/07/revit-20211-update-and-normalising-custom-export-uv.html#3).
+Back then, I summarised and preserved the initial part of this discussion in the blog post discussion on [normalising UVs in custom exporter](https://thebuildingcoder.typepad.com/blog/2020/07/revit-20211-update-and-normalising-custom-export-uv.html#3).

 Now Jason expanded on the question, the Revit development team admitted to the dearth of information in this area,